stellar-deprecated/starlight/specifications/sep-payment-channel-mechanism.md

 3. Set variable initial states:
    - s to E's sequence number + 1.
    - i to 0.
+5. Increment i.
-5. I and R prepare the formation transaction F.
+4. I and R build the formation transaction F.
-6. I and R follow the [Update Process](#Update-Process), including the step to increment i, to prepare, sign, and exchange declaration and closing transactions that allow the payment channel to be closed with disbursements matching the initial contributions.
+6. I and R follow the [Update Process](#Update-Process), including the step to increment i, to build, sign, and exchange declaration and closing transactions that allow the payment channel to be closed with disbursements matching the initial contributions.
 7. I and R sign and exchange signatures for formation transaction F.
 8. I or R submit F.
+9. Set e to F's iteration number.

 The transactions are constructed as follows: